Emilianenko/XyneraOTS/README.md

-forgottenserver - Version 12 update project
+The Forgotten Server Plus
 ===============
-This repository is a fork of [The Forgotten Server](https://github.com/otland/forgottenserver).
-It aims to bring protocol 12 features and expand engine possibilities while maintaining code style as consistent with the original as possible.

-The Forgotten Server is a free and open-source MMORPG server emulator written in C++.
-It is a fork of the [OpenTibia Server](https://github.com/opentibia/server) project.
+The Forgotten Server Plus is a free and open-source MMORPG server emulator written in C++.
+It is a fork of the [The Forgotten Server](https://github.com/otland/forgottenserver) project.

+Version Plus goals are:
+- Speeding up the development process
+- Maintaining the original repository code style
+- Bringing new game features faster
+- Expanding the engine possiblities

 ### Resources

 * [Map Editor](https://github.com/Zbizu/rme) updated with new features and version 12 support
-* [OTClient](https://github.com/Zbizu/otclient-version12) updated to version 12 (playable but no new features)

 ### Getting Started